 Other Types of Trusts.
 You may find another form of trust that is a better alternative for your specific objectives.
 Consult an estate planning lawyer for advice on the pros and cons of using a testamentary trust before making a final decision.After you have compared different options for passing your property through a trust, the next step is preparing your estate planning documents, including a will.
 Go to types of wills for more details.
 To add a testamentary trust to your estate plan, you will need a lawyer to draft the necessary documents.
 A testamentary trust is created by transferring property to a trustee by will or other disposition effective upon the death of the settlor of the trust.Do not attempt to write your own will or testamentary trust.
 Common drafting mistakes and errors in execution often result in substantial legal costs which can consume an entire estate.
 Ask a qualified attorney to prepare your estate plan and arrange the proper execution of all documents in accordance with applicable state law requirements.Note: If you have questions about the terms used in this article, such as the term settlor, also sometimes referred to as grantor or trustor, go to our

-Glossary of Estate Planning, Trust, and Probate Terms for an introduction to estate planning.This article was published on October 15, 2017.
+Glossary of Estate Planning, Trust, and Probate Terms for an introduction to estate planning.This article was published by Pennyborn.com on October 15, 2017.
+Updated December 23, 2019.Copyright 2020 Pennyborn.com.
+ALL RIGHTS RESERVED.